 ATTENDANCE POLICY

-UPDATED SPRING 2017 - TO BE REVIEWED SUMMER 2026
+UPDATED SUMMER 2023 - TO BE REVIEWED SUMMER 2026

 1. Introduction

 1.1 Turvey Primary School is committed to providing an education of the highest quality for all its pupils and recognises this can only be achieved by supporting and promoting excellent school attendance for all.
 This is based on the belief that only by attending school regularly and punctually will children and young people be able to take full advantage of the educational opportunities available to them.
 High attainment depends on good attendance.